polterguy/magic.data.common/README.md

          \table1.foo:bar
 ```

-Notice how the above lambda is will interpret the `table1.foo` parts as a column name, and not as
+Notice how the above lambda will interpret the `table1.foo` parts as a column name, and not as
 column _"foo"_ on _"table1"_.
 You can see the resulting SQL below.

 ```